Carte-Blanche-Innovation-Integrated/terraform_modules/aws/code-deploy/README.md

 # Code deploy module

-Inplace deployment without a LB on EC2
+Inplace deployment with a LB on EC2 AutoScalingGroup

 <!-- BEGIN_TF_DOCS -->
 ## Requirements